XanatosX/IL2-Career-Reviver/README.md

 > :information_source: Command's which change your save file will present you a warning you need to comfirm before the command will run.

+## Installation

+To install the tool head over to the [releases] or use the [latest release][latest_release].
+Download the asset containing the tool, which is a zip file.
+As soon as the tool is downloaded unzip it to a folder on your computer.

+Continue with the Command list section

 ## Command list

-You need to open a cmd or powershell to run the commands, to do so press windows key and search for powershell or cmd.
+You need to open a `command line` or `powershell` to run the commands, to do so press windows key and search for powershell or cmd.
 Navigate to the folder contaning the exe of the toolset by `cd {Folder name you extracted the zip to}`.
 Use the commands listed below to use the tool

+If you need any additional information or need help with the usage please create a [issue][issues].

 ### Settings